 From daring dives off its chiseled, naturally-formed cliffs to soaking up some authentic reggae music after sunset, and sipping on a local brew, there is much to enjoy at Rick’s.

-For the purpose of this review, I did a little research on Rick’s Café to find out how it became the popular site it is now today.
-I learnt that it was opened in 1974 and was the first public bar and restaurant to be established on the West End Cliffs.
+Rick’s Cafe was opened in 1974 and was the first public bar and restaurant to be established on the West End Cliffs.

 Over the years, the building that houses the restaurant and bar has been completely destroyed twice by natural disasters; first by Hurricane Gilbert in 1988 and then by Hurricane Ivan in 2004.
 Thankfully, devastation from these events was not able to keep its doors shuttered and it has only grown from strength to strength.